-Kidney cancer is most often treated with surgery, targeted therapy, and/or immunotherapy.
+Kidney cancer is most often treated with surgery, targeted therapy, immunotherapy, or a combination of these treatments.
 Radiation therapy and chemotherapy are occasionally used.
-Patients with kidney cancer that has spread (metastatic cancer, see below) often receive multiple lines of therapy (treatments given one after another).
+People with kidney cancer that has spread, called metastatic cancer (see below), often receive multiple lines of therapy.
+This means treatments are given one after another.
 Descriptions of these treatment options are listed below.

 Radical nephrectomy.
 Surgery to remove the tumor, the entire kidney, and surrounding tissue is called a radical nephrectomy.
 If nearby tissue and surrounding lymph nodes are also affected by the disease, a radical nephrectomy and lymph node dissection is performed.
-During a lymph node dissection, the lymph nodes affected by the cancer) is performed.
-If the cancer has spread to the adrenal gland or nearby blood vessels, the surgeon may remove the adrenal gland (a procedure called an adrenalectomy) and parts of the blood vessels.
+During a lymph node dissection, the lymph nodes affected by the cancer are removed.
+If the cancer has spread to the adrenal gland or nearby blood vessels, the surgeon may remove the adrenal gland during a procedure called an adrenalectomy and parts of the blood vessels.
 A radical nephrectomy is usually recommended to treat a large tumor when there is not much healthy tissue remaining.
 Sometimes the renal tumor will grow directly inside the renal vein and enter the vena cava on its way to the heart.
 If this happens, complicated cardiovascular surgical techniques are needed to safely remove all disease.

-Laparoscopic and robotic surgery.
-In laparoscopic surgery, the surgeon makes several small incisions, instead of the one larger incision in the abdomen used in traditional surgery.
-Then the surgeon inserts telescoping equipment into these small, keyhole incisions to remove the kidney completely or perform a partial nephrectomy.
-In some instances, the surgeon may use robotic instruments to perform the operation.
-This surgery may take longer, but it is less painful afterward and patients recover more quickly.
+Laparoscopic and robotic surgery (minimally invasive surgery).
+During laparoscopic surgery, the surgeon makes several small incisions rather than the 1 larger incision in the abdomen used during a traditional surgical procedure.
+The surgeon then inserts telescoping equipment into these small keyhole incisions to completely remove the kidney or perform a partial nephrectomy.
+Sometimes, the surgeon may use robotic instruments to perform the operation.
+This surgery may take longer but may be less painful.
+Laparoscopic and robotic approaches require specialized training.
 It is important to discuss the potential benefits and risks of these types of surgery with your surgical team and to be certain that the team has experience with the procedure.

 Radiofrequency ablation.
 Radiofrequency ablation (RFA) is the use of a needle inserted into the tumor to destroy the cancer with an electrical current.
-The procedure is performed by a radiologist or urologist (a doctor specializing in the urinary tract).
+The procedure is performed by a radiologist or urologist.
 The patient is sedated and given local anesthesia to numb the area.
 In the past, RFA has only been used for patients who were too sick to have surgery.
 Today, most of these patients are managed with active surveillance (see above).

 Cryoablation.
-Cryoablation (also called cryotherapy or cryosurgery) is the freezing of cancer cells with a metal probe inserted through a small incision.
-The metal probe is placed into the cancerous tissue using a CT scan and ultrasound as guidance.
+Cryoablation, also called cryotherapy or cryosurgery, is the freezing of cancer cells with a metal probe inserted through a small incision.
+The metal probe is placed into the cancerous tissue.
+A CT scan and ultrasound are used to guide the probe.
 The procedure requires general anesthesia for several hours.
-The U.S. Food and Drug Administration (FDA) approved this treatment for kidney cancer, but more research studies are needed to determine how effective this treatment is in the long term.
+Some surgeons combine this technique with laparoscopy to treat the tumor, but there is little long-term research evidence to know its effectiveness.

 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 This type of treatment blocks the growth and spread of cancer cells while limiting damage to healthy cells.
 These drugs are becoming more important in the treatment of kidney cancer.